wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="can-i-take-courses-at-other-universities-and-have-them-count-here">Can I take courses at other universities and have them count here?</h2>
-Approved study abroad courses are accepted as WashU native courses.
+<a id=51></a>Approved study abroad courses are accepted as WashU native courses.
 See elsewhere in this FAQ for Study Abroad courses.

 Courses from other universities (non study abroad) may be transferred in with some restrictions:
 * Our university, our school, and our department each has a *residency requirement*, which you can find elsewhere in this FAQ.
 There is a limit on the number of outside credits you can apply to your Washington University degrees.